gpucce/outliersvsfreq/README.md

 All the plots in the paper should be replicable using the `paper_plots.ipynb` notebook

 Finally to run `bert_medium` pretraining the following should run the _SPLIT_ case

+>**_NOTE:_** adjust the checkpointing using huggingface settings as this is too variable to be fixed for all machines.

 ```
 cd pre_training_bert_medium
 python -m outliersvsfreq.experiments.pretrain_bert_medium \